Scoop & Co

 scoop bucket add extras scoop bucket add versions scoop bucket add Sysinternals

-scoop install pwsh go docker kubectl helm make scoop install azure-cli dotnet-sdk pulumi scoop install nodejs # from extras bucket: scoop install vcredist2019 linqpad notepadplusplus paint.net windows-terminal postman
+scoop install pwsh go docker kubectl helm make scoop install azure-cli azure-ps storageexplorer dotnet-sdk pulumi scoop install nodejs yarn openssl scoop install azure-functions-core-tools scoop install vcredist2019 linqpad notepadplusplus windows-terminal postman scoop install paint.net krita brackets

 Other useful (possibly useful?) buckets that I've not yet had a use for: